 To that purpose, the European Schools promote access to learning by creating

 accessible and flexible learning environments, using of a

 variety of teaching methods and learning materials in their classrooms.

 Whenever necessary, personalised support is provided in the form of

 support measures that cater for the pupils' needs and foster a successful, increasingly autonomous learning path.

-It can happen that any child may need support at some time during their schooling.
-Different forms and levels of support are provided, designed to ensure appropriate help for pupils experiencing difficulties and having special educational needs at any point in their school career, to allow them to develop and progress according to their potential and to be successfully integrated.
+Different forms and levels of support are provided, designed to ensure appropriate help and equal opportunities for all the pupils, including those having special educational needs, experiencing difficulties at any point in their schooling or gifted ones in order to enable them to develop and progress according to their potential.

 The following documents show how the European Schools take these children's special circumstances into account:

-Provision of Educational Support in the European Schools - Procedural document -
+Provision of Educational Support and Inclusive Education in the European Schools - Procedural document -

 Action Plan Educational Support and Inclusive Education -